maniutin/oddboll/README.md

 # oddboll.net

-## A music blog celebrating weirdos and outcasts from all the music spectrum
+## A music blog celebrating weirdos and outcasts from all of the music spectrum.

 ### This website has minimalistic design which coupled with React.js allows for maximum speed and great UX.
 The current version buil with Squarespace can be enjoyed [here](https://oddboll.net/).